Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why does the 1990 chart still feel half-80s and half-90s?

 Because it was a true transition year.
-You can hear late-80s polish, early-90s R&B momentum, soundtrack-ballad dominance, and the rise of the huge vocal pop era all happening on the same chart.
+You can hear late-80s polish, early-90s R&B momentum, soundtrack-ballad dominance, new jack swing, dance-pop, and the rise of the huge vocal pop era all happening on the same chart.

 Get the Weekly Gen X Drop